-The output of a Stream Analytics job can be routed in many directions.
-It can be written to storage, such as Azure Storage blobs or tables, Azure SQL DB, Azure Data Lake Stores, or Azure Cosmos DB.
+Route Stream Analytics job output in many directions.
+You can write to storage, such as Azure Storage blobs or tables, Azure SQL DB, Azure Data Lake Stores, or Azure Cosmos DB.
 From there, the data might go for batch analytics via Azure HDInsight.
 You might send the output to another service for consumption by another process, such as event hubs, Azure Service Bus topics, or queues.
 You might send the output to Power BI for visualization.

 To define transformations, you use a simple, declarative Stream Analytics query language that lets you create sophisticated analyses with no programming.
 The query language takes streaming data as its input.
 You can then filter and sort the data, aggregate values, perform calculations, join data (within a stream or to reference data), and use geospatial functions.
 You can edit queries in the portal, using IntelliSense and syntax checking, and you can test queries using sample data that you can extract from the live stream.

 Stream Analytics can handle up to 1 GB of incoming data per second.
 Integration with Azure Event Hubs and Azure IoT Hub allows jobs to ingest millions of events per second coming from connected devices, clickstreams, and log files, to name a few.
 Using the partition feature of event hubs, you can partition computations into logical steps, each with the ability to be further partitioned to increase scalability.